stereolabs/zed-unity/README.md

 We recommend using [Unity Hub](https://docs.unity3d.com/Manual/GettingStartedUnityHub.html) to manage your projects and your versions of Unity.

  - Open Unity Hub and Click the **New Button**.
- - In the Template section, click on **High Definition RP**.
+ - In the Template section, select **High Definition RP**.
  - Click **Create**.

-It will automatically install the HDRP package and set up your project to use HDRP.
+Unity automatically installs the HDRP package and sets up your project to use HDRP.

 #### Upgrade to HDRP